quiescens/eve-ui/README.md

 # eve-ui
 A nearly standalone (EVE Online) fit display script for inclusion in arbitrary websites.
+(Note: If you are using a strict CSP you will need to link the CSS manually.)

 https://quiescens.github.io/eve-ui/examples.html to see what it looks like by default, view source to see how it works.